-Set low baseline from range

-Similar to Set Baseline from Range, but uses the lowest likely baseline point which allows 30 % more noise data points to be above it.
-Thus, baseline penetration is minimized.
+Set low Uses a range of data points to calculate a statistically meaningful baseline point at the midpoint of a time interval.
+Other than Set Baseline from Range, this event haseline from noise data points to Baseline from Range eviation) from the cified time of the ne point.
+See tistical calculations is used as a e value, the setting usage of the or the baseline nd and contain only e at the beginning onnected with a

-Use Set Low Baseline from Range instead of Set Baseline from Range when the area of the chromatogram used for the calculation contains excessive chemical noise or electronic noise spikes.
+Integration Events Use Set Low Baseline from Range instead of Set Baseline from Range when the area of the chromatogram used for the calculation contains excessive chemical noise or electronic noise spikes.
+Shoulders mode See Initial Events ("Standard Integration Events: Initial Events" on page 48).
+Slope sensitivity See Initial Events ("Standard Integration Events: Initial Events" on page 48).
+Solvent peak Peaks above a specific slope in units of mV/s are detected as solvent peaks that lie outside the range of the analog-to-digital conversion.

-Set Low Baseline from Range is calculated by a subtraction of one sigma (noise standard deviation) from the Set Baseline from Range y-value.

-Shoulders mode

-See Initial Events ("Standard Integration Events: Initial Events" on page 43).

-Slope sensitivity

-See Initial Events ("Standard Integration Events: Initial Events" on page 43).

-Solvent peak

-Peaks above a specific slope in units of mV/s are detected as solvent peaks that lie outside the range of the analog-to-digital conversion.

 The trailing peaks are automatically tangent-skimmed; you do not need to switch on the tangent skim event.
 If solvent peak detection is off, droplines are drawn from the trailing peak instead of tangents.

-Split peak

-Specifies a point at which to split a peak with a dropline.

-You cannot use Split Peak while Area Sum is switched on.
+Split peak Specifies a point at which to split a peak with a dropline.
+NOTE You cannot use Split Peak while Area Sum is switched on.
 To split a peak while Area Sum is switched on, use the corresponding manual integration event.
 You cannot split skimmed peaks using the Split Peak event.

-Tail tangent skim

-Specifies where to start or end tangent skimming.
+Tail tangent skim Specifies where to start or end tangent skimming.
 On